Ready to better support some of our most vulnerable young newcomers?

 Jenna Christie-Tabron

 Jenna is Switchboard’s Senior Training Officer.
-She is a licensed social worker in Arizona who has nearly a decade of experience in treating adults and adolescents facing various individual and family challenges.
+She is a licensed social worker and associate family therapist who has nearly a decade of experience in treating adults and adolescents facing various individual and family challenges.
 Jenna has worked as a trauma-focused clinician, advocate, educator, and consultant in the psychiatric, health care, judicial, and education systems.
-Before joining Switchboard, she was the Intensive Case Management Supervisor for the IRC’s Phoenix office.
-She holds two postgraduate degrees in Family Therapy and Social Work.
+Originally from The Bahamas, she returned to her homeland in 2016 to serve adolescents in the Ministry of Social Services and help launch a mental health initiative for survivors who were displaced after a natural disaster.
+In 2022, she returned to the U.S. to begin her work with the IRC as the Intensive Case Management Supervisor for the Phoenix office.
+Jenna holds a BA in Psychology from East Carolina University, a master’s in Family Therapy from Drexel University, a Master of Social Work from the University of Central Florida, and a Doctor of Education degree with a specialization in Organizational Leadership from Nova Southeastern University.

 Photo of course instructor: Jenna Christie-Tabron LMSW, MFT